TheJaberi/penny/README.md

+# interview assesment for Penny

-# interview assesment, used mongodb, jwt, ngrx and made an api with frontend
+## used mongodb, jwt, ngrx and made an api with frontend

 ## Prerequisites